Kolaghat Thermal Power Station

 The power plant has six units of 210 MW, each for a total capacity of 1260 MW.
 The units were commissioned in two stages during the period of 1984 to 1995.

 Installed capacity

 Following is the unit wise capacity of the plant.

+Demolition

+In a significant move to address long-standing pollution concerns, two chimneys at the Kolaghat Thermal Power Station were demolished on April 13, 2025.
+The controlled implosions marked a pivotal step in the plant's environmental mitigation efforts, though the future operational status of remaining units remains unclear at this stage.